College of Biblical Studies

 The College of Biblical Studies–Houston is a private nonprofit nondenominational evangelical coed Bible college located in Houston, Texas.
 The school was founded as the Houston Bible & Vocational Institute in 1976.
+The school offers classes online and at three campus locations in Houston; Indianapolis, Indiana; and Fort Wayne, Indiana.
+Its mission is, “to glorify God by educating and equipping multi-ethnic Christian leaders to impact the world for Christ.”
 In 2008, the college had 1,399 students.
-In 2019, the college had 460 students with 134 of them being full-time.
-In 2007, 51% of students were African-American and 23% were Hispanic.
+However, by 2019, the college had 460 students, with 134 of them being full-time.
+In 2007, 51% of students were African-American, and 23% were Hispanic.
 In 2019, 47% of the students were black, 24% Hispanic, 17% white, and 8% Asian.

 History

-The College of Biblical Studies–Houston (CBS), formerly Houston Bible Institute (HBI), was started by the late Rev. Ernest L. Mays, with a particular focus on inner-city minority groups.
-The Houston Bible & Vocational Institute was incorporated in 1976, but a decision was made to focus on biblical and theological training, since adequate resources for vocational training were believed to exist in the area.
+Houston Bible Institute was started by Rev. Ernest L. Mays with a particular focus on inner-city minority groups.
+It was incorporated as Houston Bible & Vocational Institute in 1976, but a decision was made to focus on biblical and theological training, since adequate resources for vocational training were believed to exist in the area.

-In the fall of 1979, Houston Bible Institute offered its first classes, using the facilities of KHCB-FM (a Christian radio station in Houston) for its classrooms, and leasing administrative space nearby.
+In the fall of 1979, Houston Bible Institute offered its first classes, using the facilities of KHCB-FM (a Christian radio station in Houston) for its classrooms and leasing administrative space nearby.
 Rev. Rodney L. Cooper was the school's first executive director.

-In 1983, Rev. Cooper resigned to study a Ph.D., and Rev. Jack Arrington, formerly Vice President, became president.
-In 1991, Rev. Arrington left the college and Dr. William Boyd was hired to replace him.
+In 1983, Rev. Cooper resigned to study for a Ph.D., and Rev. Jack Arrington, formerly vice president, became president.
+In 1991, Rev. Arrington left the college, and Dr. William Boyd was hired to replace him.
 Under Boyd's leadership, the college grew through a scholarship program, the Texas Higher Education Coordinating Board certified the school as a college (in 1996), the name was changed from "Houston Bible Institute" to "College of Biblical Studies–Houston," and a collaboration was established with Dallas Theological Seminary.